MIHIRGHUMRE/InsightGen/README.md

-# 📊 InsightGen: GenAI-Powered Dashboard Generator
+# 📊 InsightGen – GenAI-Powered Data Analytics Application

 InsightGen is an end-to-end Generative AI tool that allows business users to "talk" to their databases.
 It translates natural language questions into optimized SQL queries and automatically generates interactive dashboards.